 - People receiving Refugee Cash Assistance (RCA).
-RCA recipients are limited to eight months of cash assistance from the day they arrive in the U.S. The statewide monthly average of RCA refugees in SFY 2020 was 317 adults7.
-Due to the pandemic, on March 1, 2020, the Office of Refugee Resettlement (ORR) temporarily extended RCA eligibility beyond eight months. - Limited English Proficient people who receive Temporary Assistance for Needy Families (TANF).
-The statewide monthly average of eligible adults on TANF in SFY 2020 was 1.771 or 11.5 percent of the total statewide TANF adult caseload8. - People who receive State Family Assistance (SFA).
+RCA recipients are limited to eight months of cash assistance from their date of arrival in the U.S. The statewide monthly average of RCA refugees in SFY 2021 was 204 adults7.
+Due to the pandemic, the Office of Refugee Resettlement (ORR) temporarily extended RCA eligibility beyond eight months. - Limited English Proficient people who receive Temporary Assistance for Needy Families (TANF).
+The statewide monthly average of eligible adults on TANF in SFY 2021 was 1,601 or 8.2 percent of the total statewide TANF adult caseload8. - LEP adults who receive State Family Assistance (SFA).
 SFA is a state-funded TANF program for legal immigrants who are ineligible for TANF under federal rules.
-The statewide monthly average of eligible adults on SFA in SFY 2020 was 784 or 98.8 percent of the total statewide SFA caseload9. - People who have a current status as a refugee, do not receive cash assistance, and have resided in the U.S. for 60 months or less.
-Following the onset of the pandemic, ORR temporarily expanded eligibility for these services for those who have resided in the U.S. more than 60 months.
+The statewide monthly average of eligible LEP adults on SFA in SFY 2021 was 835 or 99 percent of the total statewide LEP SFA adults caseload9. - People who have a current status as a refugee, do not receive cash assistance, and have resided in the U.S. for 60 months or less.
+Following the onset of the pandemic, ORR temporarily expanded eligibility for these services for those who have resided in the U.S. more than 60 months, which expanded eligibility through September 30, 2021.

-The following chart10 shows SFY 2020 LEP Pathway participant information:
+The following chart10 shows SFY 2021 LEP Pathway participant information: